airladon/ThisIGet/src/content/Math/Geometry_1/Radians/explanation/ivid/script.md

 Now what happens when we use degrees?
 Well, that extra term we saw in the initial relationship between arc length, angle and radius has cascaded and as a result, the infinite series is polluted with extra terms.

 # 29
 So radians keeps the mathematics simple and intuitive.
-Less unnecessary terms reduces mistakes, speeds solutions and makes it is easier to think about a relationship and its implications.
+Less unnecessary terms reduces mistakes, speeds solutions and makes it easier to think about a relationship and its implications.
 In other words, radians is a more simple and natural way to express angles in mathematics, and so is used almost exclusively.

 # 30
 Finally, having covered what a radian is, and why we use it, let's end by getting a FEEL for them.
 This table directly compares some common angles in radians and degrees.

 As π is irrational, the most common, precisce and concise way to express angles in radians is as a fraction of π.
-However, there are areas, such as in software development, where you must use the value of radians directly, and it is convenient to be familiar with the value of some common angles.
+However, there are areas, such as in software development, where you must use the value of radians directly, and it is convenient to be familiar with the value of some common angles, so play around with this diagram.

 #
 Thanks for watching this video, and hopefully you got something from it.
 However, this is just one way to introduce radians, and may not resonate with everyone.
-Therefore This I Get publishes multiple explanations, and includes summaries, examples and quizes for each different concept, and provides links to other places on the internet that may also be helpful.
+Therefore This I Get publishes multiple explanations, and includes summaries, examples and quizes for each different concept, it also provides links to other places on the internet that may be helpful.
 So if this didn't work for you, please check out the other explanations, and rate what works for you and what doesn't.
 Your rating will help others more efficiently learn in the future.